nateware/nateware-blog/_posts/2012-12-01-replacing-macbook-pro-hard-drive-with-an-ssd.md

 ---
 layout: post
-title: Replacing Macbook Pro HD with an SSD
+title: Replacing Macbook HD with an SSD
-draft: true
 tags:
 - mac
 - osx
 - hardware
 ---

-Web browsing is very disk-intensive because of all the caching involved.
+Browsers are very disk-intensive because of all the caching involved, and pretty much everything is a browser app nowadays.
 So I upgraded my laptop's hard drive to an SSD, which turned out to be inexpensive and very DIY friendly.
 Here are my cliffs notes.
 <!--more-->
 ### Step 1: Choose an SSD